Sangeet01/ganga3D/README.md

 Users must ensure compliance with the licenses of the training datasets (e.g., CC BY 4.0 for MassBank, CC0 for GNPS).
 The pre-computed predictions are shared for research purposes only.

 Contributions
+## Contributions
-Contributions to Ganga3D are welcome!
+Contributions to ganga3D are welcome!
 Please fork the repository, make your changes, and submit a pull request.
-For questions or to discuss potential contributions, contact sangeet.music01@gmail.com.
+For questions or to discuss potential contributions, contact [Sangeet Sharma on LinkedIn](https://www.linkedin.com/in/sangeet-sangiit01).

 PS: Ganga is my mother's name and I wanna honour my work in her name.